 Download and install the latest drivers

-There is a driver CD included with the adapter, but it’s always best to use the latest drivers available here on the website.
+Most modern devices will have drivers for the adpater built-in, but it’s always best to use the latest drivers available here on the website.

 If you do not have an existing Internet connection your computer, you will need to download the drivers somewhere else such as portable media like USB drive flash drive that you can use on the computer where you need to install them.

 For Mac users running macOS/OS X 10.4 – 10.14, downloading the drivers from this page is required. macOS 10.15 Catalina is not supported as Realtek has not updated drivers and software for new requirements from Apple for DriverKit and 64-bit operation.

 Click to see the drivers for your platform below.